Loading...

 Keep the TextInstance selected

-Change Width to -40.
-This means that the width of the Text will be 40 pixels less than the width of its container.
+.
+This means the actual width of the Text is 40 pixels less than the actual width of its container.
 Since the button is centered this means a 20 pixel border on the left and 20 on the right (20+20=40).

 Buttons are typically wider than they are tall.
-To match this common layout, let's set the default values on the Button:
+To match this common layout, let's set some variables on the Button:

 Select the Button component